syncfusion/maui-car-dashboard/README.md

 ## Requirements to run the sample

-* [Visual Studio 2022 Preview](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes-preview) version 17.6.0 (.NET MAUI version 6.0.552) with .NET 6.0 and .NET 7.0
+* [Visual Studio 2022 Preview](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes-preview) version 17.14.0 (.NET MAUI version 9.0.200) with .NET 9.0 and .NET 8.0
-* [Microsoft Visual Studio 2022](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes) version 17.5.1 with (.NET MAUI version 6.0.552) with .NET 6.0 and .NET 7.0
+* [Microsoft Visual Studio 2022](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes) version 17.13.2 with (.NET MAUI version 9.0.200) with .NET 9.0 and .NET 8.0
-* [Visual Studio 2022 for Mac Preview](https://visualstudio.microsoft.com/vs/mac/preview/) version 17.5 (.NET MAUI version 6.0.552) with .NET 6.0 and .NET 7.0

 Refer to the following link for more details: [System Requirements](https://help.syncfusion.com/maui/system-requirements)

 ## How to run the sample

-1. Clone the sample and open it in Visual Studio 2022 preview.
+1. Clone the sample and open it in Visual Studio 2022.

    *Note: If you download the sample using the "Download ZIP" option, right-click it, select Properties, and then select Unblock.*